dbeniamin/1-100_PythonCode_Challenge/README.md

 - Techniques for structuring data to create views for analysis and also customize the charts based on the needs of the user.
 - Real-World examples with the included .csv file.

+**29.01.2025 → day 76 - day 77 - NumPy computations** - Computing and analizing data using Numpy.
+- Transforming and analizing data using Numpy.
+- Tranforming photos in to arrays.

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.